 The Community Wealth Building project is nearing completion of the main output documentation with a Community Wealth Building Charter and a supporting Commitment document drafted and going through internal governance.
 The vision is that the Charter will form an integral part of the Stirling Council Economic Recovery Strategy.
-Work has already started towards embedding the Community Wealth Building project, with initial contact made with the Forth Valley Chamber of Commerce to look at how to work better together to bring the benefits of Community Wealth Building to life.
+Work has already started towards embedding the Community Wealth Building project, with initial contact made with the Forth Valley Chamber of Community Wealth Building to life.